Shoshone River water or watershed scenery in Wyoming

 If the Shoshone is windy, changing, crowded, or access-limited, compare the Bighorn near Thermopolis, the upper Wind near Dubois, or the Snake River for a different Wyoming trout plan.

-Check Wyoming Game and Fish Area 2 regulations and any reach-specific Shoshone River exceptions before fishing or keeping trout.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Wyoming Game and Fish Area 2 rules and any section-by-section Shoshone River exceptions before fishing or keeping trout.

 Shoshone Riverway